Specialist support, tailored to your needs

 · One of the main benefits of palliative care at home is that it allows somebody to spend their time at home, in the company of someone they know and trust.
 As well as being reassuring for the person receiving care, knowing this can give peace of mind to families and close friends too.

-· You can also be reassured that the person providing care is assessed to the high standards of the Care Quality Commission and that Home Instead is Worcestershire’s only CQC’s ‘Outstanding’ rated agency.
-Find out more about the advantages of using a managed palliative care service instead of employing a carer directly.
+· You can also be reassured that the person providing care is assessed to the high standards of the Care Quality Commission and that Home Instead Warwick and Heartlands is registered and regulated by the CQC.

-· How quickly can palliative carers be arranged?
+How quickly can palliative home care be arranged?

-· When somebody is ill, conditions can change very quickly.
-The need to arrange palliative care can be very urgent, especially if someone’s in pain or distress.
+When somebody is ill, conditions can change very quickly.
+The need to arrange palliative care and end of life care can be very urgent, especially if someone is in pain or distress.

-· We can arrange care quickly for a variety of circumstances, and in many cases we can begin arranging care within 24/48 hours of you getting in touch.
-Even if you are currently in hospital or another residential setting, your local dedicated care manager can arrange support that will ease your move back to the home that you know.
+We can arrange care very quickly for a variety of circumstances, and in many cases, we can begin arranging care within 24/48 hours of you getting in touch.
+Even if you are currently in hospital or another residential setting, our care manager can arrange support that will ease your move back to your home.